randyburden/Sequelocity.NET/README.md

 ###Why Use It?###

 Here is the super awesome list of reasons to use Sequelocity:
-- Simplifies your code by eliminating repetitive boilerplate code
+- Simplifies your project by eliminating repetitive boilerplate code
 - Offers a very readable and concise fluent ( method chaining ) syntax
 - Automatically handles all database connection opening, closing, and disposing of unneeded resources
 - Can map results back to strongly typed objects, dynamic objects, DataSets or DataTables